7 Best Google Maps API Alternatives in 2026: The Complete Evaluation Guide

 Apple MapKit

 For iOS and macOS developers, Apple's MapKit offers a compelling free tier (up to 250,000 map views and 25,000 service requests per day at no cost).
 Map quality has improved significantly in recent years, and the tight integration with the Apple ecosystem makes it a natural choice for iOS-first applications.
-The limitation is obvious: it's restricted to Apple platforms, making it unsuitable for cross-platform or web-first projects.
+The limitation is obvious: it is restricted to Apple platforms, making it unsuitable for cross-platform or web-first projects.

 Final Thoughts